The Best Lenses for Family Photography: A Guide

 For family portrait photographers these come into play for taking detailed shots and are a great addition to any kit bag.
 Most newborn photographers will have a macro lens in their bag for taking pictures of delicate eyelashes and tiny toes.

-My favourites are the Canon EF 100mm f/2.8 USM Macro and also the wonderfully versatile Canon RF 35mm f/1.8 IS Macro STM lens which works for macro but can just as easily take a family shot.
+My favourites are the Canon RF 100mm f/2.8 MACRO IS USM and also the wonderfully versatile Canon RF 35mm f/1.8 IS MACRO STM lens which works for macro but can just as easily take a family shot.
 It lives on my camera during newborn sessions and if I could only have one macro lens, it would definitely be the Canon RF 35mm f/1.8 IS Macro STM.

 Bokeh